Commercial Operator Certification to Engage in Use of Pesticides

 The pesticide operators examination is given on specified dates throughout the year.
 It is a walk-in exam, pre-registration is required.
 You will not be admitted into the exam unless the proctor has an application for you.
 You will receive your results after your application, fee, and exam have been processed, approximately 30 days after the exam has been taken.
+You will be allowed 90 days to complete the exam process from when the application is received in CPPU.
+If the exam is not taken within the 90 days, the application will be denied.
+You will need to submit another application and fee if you wish to take the exam.
 The certificate or failure letter will be emailed to your home email address.
-The certificate should be printed on yellow paper.
+The certificate should be printed on yellow paper or with yellow ink.

-Each examination requires a fee of $200.00.
+Each examination requires a fee of $200.00, payable to DEEP.
+A copy of the applicant's photo ID must be submitted with the application.
 Following a failing examination grade, an applicant must wait a minimum of 30 days before re-examination.
-A re-examination appointment requires another $200.00 fee.
+A re-examination appointment requires another application and $200.00 fee.
 No fee is charged to federal, state or municipal employees who apply pesticides as part of his or her duties as a governmental employee; however, any certificate for which a fee is not charged is automatically void if the holder is no longer a government employee.
 If a governmental employee wishes to convert the governmental certification to a commercial certification, he or she would need to send in another application with the $200.00 exam fee and indicate on the top of the application "please convert 'G' to 'O'".
 It would not be necessary to retest, only pay the examination fee.

 Any fee submitted with a hard copy application, by mail, shall be paid by check or money order to the Department of Energy and Environmental Protection or DEEP.
 Do not send cash in the mail.